fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Loneliness is not the absence of people but the inability to express what is within us.
+  para.
+Carl Jung

 It is absurd to divide people into good and bad.
 People are either charming or tedious.
   Oscar Wilde